premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-09-23-questions-or-silence.md

 3) No Silence --> Lot of Silence --> Only Silence?

-I am imagining a futuristic version of life coaching, where two people get to meet each other.
-One person becomes a coach and another a client.
+I am imagining a futuristic version of life coaching, where one person becomes a coach and another a client.

 > They meet each other, exchange no words, only silence, pure non-verbal communication, the client gets the solution or clarity they were looking for, the coach feels happiness and gratitude, they shake hands, and move on.